Skip to main content

 Where it fits in the workflow

-- Initiating step in the sponsorship process for parents and grandparents.
+• Initiating the sponsorship process for parents and grandparents.

 Who uses it

-IMM 5768 is used by sponsors and certain household members to document their financial commitments for supporting an intending immigrant.
+IMM 5768 is utilized by sponsors and certain household members to outline their financial obligations in supporting a prospective immigrant.

 When it is used